open main page here with limited thumbnails open main page here with ALL thumbnails

 a couple of samples from a set of thins I bought.
 The color is accurate but these are rough surfaced and would appear slightly more yellow (and less gold) if fine-sanded.

 more thins from a different vendor.
 The color is accurate but these are rough sanded and the yellow brightens up considerably with a good sanding.
-These are from the vendor whos pictures below show an unrealisticly BRIGHT yellow, and these samples are from the 3rd lot pictured below
+These are from the vendor whose pictures below show an unrealistically BRIGHT yellow, and these samples are from the 3rd lot pictured below

 A bunch of pictures of an excellent plank that shows osage orange very nicely.
 This plank is 3 feet long, 8" wide and 3/4 inches thick, for a nominal size of 2BF and cost $10, or $5/BF which is a very good price (unfortunately the shipping more than doubled the total, but that's life).
-The color in all these pictures is very accurate except for right where the spotlights hit and those areas are too bright a yellow.
+The color in all these pictures is very accurate but the spotlights brightened up the end areas way too much.

 both sides